c-canon-comijsetup/c-canon-comijsetup.github.io/README.md

 9. Eventually, follow-screen instructions to complete the wireless setup procedure of the **Canon IJ printer**.

-##  Steps to USB Setup Of ij.start.canon
+##  Steps to USB Setup Of canon com ij setup

 1. Firstly, Before you begin setting up Canon ij printer from **[Canon.com/ijsetup](https://c-canon-comijsetup.github.io/)**, ensure the USB isn’t associated with your computer.
 Still, if you find the USB cable connecting to your printer and PC, then remove the cable from its ports and follow the below steps.
 2. Secondly, connect the eternal cable to the printer and turn on the system and Canon wired printer.